 - Who is my ideal customer?

-- How do I convince them to become a repeat buyer and brand evangelist?
+- Digital Marketing 101: How do I convince my ideal customer to become a repeat buyer and brand evangelist?

-Remember, you need to answer all 5 questions before launching your business to the world.
+Every e-commerce entrepreneur must, whether they know it or not, answer all 5 questions before launching their business.
 It is standard practice to have multiple product ideas in the running until you’ve answered all 5 questions.
 Once you’re done, you will have a skeleton of a business plan for each idea, and it will be clear to you which one you should turn into a reality.
 That’s the beauty of the 5 fundamental question framework!

 How will you deliver your product to your customers?

 In previous posts, we wrote about 2 categories of products: “information products” and “physical products.”
 For information products (courses, consulting, and coaching), it is very easy.
 You will deliver your products, well, digitally (usually over email).
 I won’t spend time on those in this post.
-We will, however, cover the marketing of information products in a subsequent module.
+We will, however, cover the marketing of information products in a subsequent post.

 Order Fulfillment, one component of the broader topic of Logistics, is the process involved from the time a customer places an order to the time it arrives on their doorstep.